Frank Cooper’s is one of the best known marmalade brands in Britain.

 Brown & Polson was able to afford Frank Cooper’s range of five marmalades and eleven jams and jellies wider distribution.

-Brown & Polson relocated production of Frank Cooper’s to its factory in Paisley, Scotland in 1967.
+Frank Cooper production was relocated to the Brown & Polson factory in Paisley, Scotland from 1967.

 Heinz acquired the Frank Cooper’s brand in 1997.
 By this time the product was manufactured at a site in Redditch, Worcestershire.